List of Kansas City Royals Opening Day starting pitchers

 Kevin Appier has most Opening Day starts for the Royals, with seven, including six consecutive start from 1992 to 1997.
 He has a record of 1-4 with two no decisions in those starts.
 The other Royal pitchers who have made at least three Opening Day starts are Dennis Leonard with four, and Paul Splittorff, Bud Black, Bret Saberhagen, Jeff Suppan, Gil Meche, and Danny Duffy with three apiece.
-Bunker, Dick Drago, Steve Busby, Larry Gura and James Shields have each made two Opening Day starts for the Royals.
+Bunker, Dick Drago, Steve Busby, Larry Gura, James Shields, and Cole Ragans have each made two Opening Day starts for the Royals.

 Black, who has two wins as an Opening Day starting pitcher, is the only Royals pitcher who has won more than one Opening Day start.
 Black had a record in Opening Day starts of 2-1.
 Only two Royals pitchers had more than one loss in Opening Day starts, Kevin Appier with four losses and Dennis Leonard with three.

 The Royals played in the World Series in 1980, 1985, 2014 and 2015, winning in 1985 and 2015.
 Leonard, Black, Shields and Ventura were the Opening Day starting pitchers in 1980, 1985, 2014 and 2015 respectively.
 They combined to have an Opening Day record of 2-1 with one no decision.